toejough/imptest/README.md

 The test helper makes some assumptions, each of which you can override:
 * timeouts for waiting for a call are defaulted to 500ms.
 You can override with `NewFuncTester(t, imptest.WithTimeout(duration))`.
 * names for mocked functions are defaulted to `runtime.FuncForPC(...).Name()`.
 You can override with `WrapFunc(f, callsChan, WithName(name))`.
+* by default, the test helper performs comparisons with `runtime.DeepEqual`.
+You can override with `NewFuncTester(t, imptest.WithComparator(comparisonFunc))`.

-For custom inspection and comparison of calls, returns, and panics, you can use `Called`, `Returned`, or `Panicked` in place of their `Assert[Called|Returned|Panicked]` functions.
+For even more custom inspection, comparison, and diffing of calls, returns, and panics, you can use `Called`, `Returned`, or `Panicked` in place of their `Assert[Called|Returned|Panicked]` functions.
 Doing so will get you the underlying FuncCall, return value list, or panic value, respectively.

 ## alternatives/inspirations
 Why not https://github.com/stretchr/testify/blob/master/README.md#mock-package?

-In the straightforward use cases, you only get to specify simple call/return behavior, with no guarantees about ordering, and you need to unset handlers for repeated calls for the same function.

-On the other hand, there's https://github.com/stretchr/testify/issues/741, which calls some of this out, and which is answered by the author with some additional syntax and functionality.
+https://github.com/stretchr/testify/issues/741, highlights some challenges, and is answered by the author with some additional syntax and functionality.
 I still found myself wondering if something with what I considered simpler syntax was possible, mostly out of curiosity, and to learn.